 Retinal detachment is an emergency situation that occurs when the retina tears or detaches from the back of the eye.

 Without immediate emergency care, a patient may suffer permanent vision damage or blindness.

-If you notice signs of retinal detachment, contact Retina Associates, LLC, in Lenexa, KS, Kansas City, Topeka, and nearby areas...
+If you notice signs of retinal detachment, contact Retina Associates, LLC, in Lenexa, KS, Kansas City, Shawnee Mission, and nearby areas...

 When to Seek Emergency Attention

 Retinal detachment is a serious eye condition that requires immediate medical attention.
-It is usually accompanied by the sudden appearance of:
+Contact our office as soon as you experience any of these warning signs:

 - Flashes of light